Bernadett Nagy

-Bernadett Nagy (born 19 October 2000) is a Hungarian freestyle wrestler competing in the 76 kg division.
+Bernadett Nagy (born 19 November 2000) is a Hungarian freestyle wrestler competing in the 76 kg division.
 She is a two-time bronze medalist at the European Wrestling Championships.

 Career

 In 2024, she won one of bronze medal in the women's freestyle 76 kg event at the European Wrestling Championships held in Bucharest, Romania.
 She defeated Pauline Lecarpentier of France in her bronze medal match.

 She competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan and she earned a quota place for Hungary for the 2024 Summer Olympics in Paris, France.
-She competed in the women's 76 kg event at the Olympics.
+She competed in the women's 76 kg event at the Olympics. competed at the 2024 Summer Olympics.